Gaussian Splatting SLAM: Method

 \subsubsection{Keyframing}

 ~ Since using all the images from a video stream to jointly optimise the Gaussians and camera poses online is infeasible, we maintain a small window $\kfwindow$ consisting of carefully selected keyframes based on inter-frame covisibility.
 Ideal keyframe management will select non-redundant keyframes observing the same area, spanning a wide baseline to provide better multiview constraints.
+The parameters are detailed in the supplementary.

 \paragraph{Selection and Management} Every tracked frame is checked for keyframe registration based on our simple yet effective criteria.
-We measure the covisibility by measuring the intersection over union of the observed Gaussians between the current frame $i$ and the last keyframe $j$.
+We measure the covisibility by measuring the intersection over the union of the observed Gaussians between the current frame $i$ and the last keyframe $j$.
 If the covisibility drops below a threshold, or if the relative translation $t_{ij}$ is large with respect to the median depth, frame $i$ is registered as a keyframe.
 For efficiency, we maintain only a small number of keyframes in the current window $\kfwindow$ following the keyframe management heuristics of DSO~\cite{Engel:etal:PAMI2017}.
 The main difference is that a keyframe is removed from the current window if the overlap coefficient with the latest keyframe drops below a threshold.
-The parameters are detailed in supplementary.~\ref{sec:keyframing_supplementary}.

 \paragraph{Gaussian Covisibility} An accurate estimate of covisibility simplifies keyframe selection and management.
 3DGS respects visibility ordering since the 3D Gaussians are sorted along the camera ray.
 This property is desirable for covisibility estimation as occlusions are handled by design.
 A Gaussian is marked to be visible from a view if used in the rasterisation and if the ray's accumulated $\alpha$ has not yet reached 0.5.
 This enables our estimated covisibility to handle occlusions without requiring additional heuristics.